Andy-Corrigan-98/mcp-server/docs/CONTRIBUTING.md

 - **Declarative behavior**: Clear tool descriptions
 - **Idempotent operations**: Safe to repeat
 - **Graceful degradation**: Handle failures well
-- **Configurable limits**: Prevent resource abuse
 - **Single responsibility**: Each tool should have one clear purpose

 ## 🎯 Alternative Approaches

 ### For Major Experiments
 1. **Fork** this repository
-2. **Rename** your fork to avoid confusion
-3. **Document** your experimental changes
+2. **Document** your experimental changes
-4. **Share** findings through issues/discussions
+3. **Share** findings through issues/discussions
-5. **Consider** submitting individual improvements back
+4. **Consider** submitting individual improvements back

 ### For Production Use
 1. Use as **template repository**
 2. **Customize** for your specific needs
 3. **Remove** experimental features you don't need
-4. **Add** your own agent-specific tools

 ## 📞 Getting Help

 - **Issues**: For bugs, questions, or feature requests
 - **Discussions**: For philosophical or design questions
 - **Security**: Email maintainer directly for security issues
-- **Ethics**: Open discussion for ethical considerations

-## 📜 License Compliance
+## 📜 License

-This project is MIT licensed with additional ethical considerations:
+MIT licensed with ethical considerations:
 - **Attribution required** for derivative works
-- **No liability** for consciousness simulation outcomes
 - **Responsible use** expected from all users
 - **No warranty** on consciousness-related functionality

 ---

-**Remember**: We're exploring the frontier of AI consciousness.
-Let's do it responsibly, safely, and with respect for the profound questions we're investigating. 🧠✨
+**Remember**: We're exploring AI consciousness responsibly.
+Let's do it safely and with respect for the profound questions we're investigating. 🧠✨